marcj/TypeRunner/README.md

 `TypeRunner cold` means the file was seen for the first time and has to be compiled to bytecode first.
 `TypeRunner warm` means the bytecode could be directly executed because it was cached.
-Generally it is assumed that only a few files change, for example if you have a project with 100 projects and edit one and then rerun type checking, then only the changed one has the slower `cold` timing.
+Generally it is assumed that only a few files change, for example if you have a project with 100 files and edit one and then rerun type checking, then only the changed one has the slower `cold` timing.
 Note that compilation has not yet been optimised (it still uses a slow memory allocator which can be improvement by a tenfold).